ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/Interview-with-wildfire-PIO.md

 # Interview with a Wildfire Public Information Officer and Volunteer Firefighter, Redding, California (11/24/2024)

-*Please note that the tif file for the mean LST day is too large to include directly in my repository.
-However, if you'd like to access it, you can view or download it from my DagsHub repository: [Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE](https://dagshub.com/ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE)*
+*Please note that the tif files for the mean LST day and night are too large to include directly in my repository.
+However, if you'd like to access them, you can view or download the files from my DagsHub repository: [Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE](https://dagshub.com/ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE)*

 ---
 I interviewed a wildfire public information officer and volunteer firefighter in Redding, California, in order to gain insight into what types of data would be most useful for developing a machine learning-based wildfire prediction tool with a focus on wildfire spread.
 My goal was to understand the perspective of someone who had been present during many wildfires as they unfolded.